renly0313/DrugMetric/README.md

 - Achieved the highest AUROC scores (0.83, 0.94, 0.99) in three distinct tasks for distinguishing drugs from non-drugs.
 - Accurately assessed the drug-likeness of nine molecular property prediction datasets in external datasets.
-- Established significant correlations between ChemAIrank scores and various drug attributes such as ADME properties, pharmacokinetics, toxicity, and molecular descriptors.
+- Established significant correlations between DrugMetric scores and various drug attributes such as ADME properties, pharmacokinetics, toxicity, and molecular descriptors.
-- Identified 10 potential CDK2 kinase inhibitors in virtual screening targeting CDK2 by integrating ChemAIrank with molecular docking and other open-source tools for predicting CDK2 kinase inhibitors.
+- Identified 10 potential CDK2 kinase inhibitors in virtual screening targeting CDK2 by integrating DrugMetric with molecular docking and other open-source tools for predicting CDK2 kinase inhibitors.

 ## Installation Dependencies